What is temperature?

 The classic old-fashioned thermometers use mercury, which - thanks to its low heat capacity - can increase or decrease its volume even at low temperature changes.
 However, these thermometers can not be automated and the accuracy is highly dependent on the observer.

 Another outdated method of temperature determination is the bimetallic method.
-Two metal plates with different heat capacity are stapled together.
+Two metal plates with different coefficients of thermal expansion are stapled together.
 When heated, the plates deform differently and you can calculate the difference in temperature by the difference of the plates.

 Difficulties of temperature measurement